ttab/elephant-repository/README.md

 ## Running

-Set `NAVIGA_BEARER_TOKEN` to the value of the "dev-imidToken" cookie and start ingest using:
+Set `NAVIGA_BEARER_TOKEN` to the value of the "dev-imidToken" (your session cookie when logged in to [Dashboard](https://tt.stage.dashboard.infomaker.io/)) cookie and start ingest using:

 ``` shell
 go run ./cmd/docformat ingest --state-dir ../docformat.data